dhellmann/pymotw/PyMOTW/xml.etree.ElementTree/create.rst

 .. }}}
 .. {{{end}}}

+Notice that the ``&`` character in the text of ``child_with_entity_ref`` is converted to the entity reference ``&amp;`` automatically.

 Pretty-Printing XML
 ===================

-No effort is made to "pretty print" the output produced by ``tostring()``, since adding extra whitespace changes the contents of the document.
-To make them easier to follow for human readers, the rest of the examples below will use `a tip I found online
+No effort is made by ElementTree to "pretty print" the output produced by ``tostring()``, since adding extra whitespace changes the contents of the document.
+To make the output easier to follow for human readers, the rest of the examples below will use `a tip I found online
 <http://renesd.blogspot.com/2007/05/pretty-print-xml-with-python.html>`_
 and re-parse the XML with :mod:`xml.dom.minidom` then use its ``toprettyxml()`` method.